remy/remysharp.com/public/blog/why-some-html-is-optional.md

 ## Performance and optimisation?

-Without looking at modern day browswes' HTML parsing algorithms, I'm guessing the perf cost is incredibly minute.
+Without looking at modern day browsers' HTML parsing algorithms, I'm guessing the perf cost is incredibly minute.
 So minute that it makes no difference that we mortal users could experience.

 Compression is really a moot point too, it's a micro optimisation that _may_ save a byte or two, but because of how repeating sequences are compressed, a closing `</p>` won't have an impact.